department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/DevOps/Automation Code Docs/Signing Keys/Apple.md

 | match AppStore gov.va.vamobileapp | iOS      | App Store |

 Once the certificates have been deleted from both locations you can [run match in your terminal](https://docs.fastlane.tools/actions/match/#run) to renew the certs navigate to `~/VAMobile/ios/fastlane` and then run `fastlane match appstore`.
 You should be able to follow the prompt to create a new Distribution Certificate and Provisioning Profile that will be uploaded to the private repository and can then be used for signing apps.
+If you run into issues, review the following:
+ - Try using `brew install fastlane` if your build is erroring out
+ - Does the Apple ID in the Matchfile belong to you?
+ - The Apple ID is case sensitive.
+If your Apple ID password is getting rejected, this might be the issue. -

+After generating the new certs, make sure the `MATCH_PASSWORD` secret in the `va-mobile-app` repository is updated so GH Actions can use it.

 You should be able to test locally by building with the On-demand Script.
 If the signing part doesn't fail before build everything should be good to go.
 You can PR any file changes that may have happened.